Government procurement in the European Union: Joint procurement

 The 2014 Directive makes provision for "occasional joint procurement", whereby two or more contracting authorities undertake an entire procurement process or aspects of it together, including occasions when contracting authorities from different EU member states undertake procurement jointly.
 The Directive makes provision for authorities to assume joint responsibility for compliance with regulations applicable to the procurement process.
 According to the commission's 2017 Communication ... on Making Public Procurement work in and for Europe, only 11% of procurement procedures are conducted by cooperative procurement procedures; the Commission considers that this low level rate of aggregation suggests that opportunities are being missed.
 A report commissioned by the European Parliament's Committee on the Internal Market and Consumer Protection (IMCO) has recommended that Member States "should consider creating Central Purchasing Bodies (CPBs)" in order to secure "coherent and coordinated procurement".

-Light-touch regime
+Light touch regime

-The light-touch regime (LTR) is a specific set of rules for certain service contracts which tend to be of lower interest to cross-border competition.
+The light touch regime (LTR) is a specific set of rules for certain service contracts which tend to be of limited interest to cross-border competition.
 Those service contracts include certain social, health and education services, defined by Common Procurement Vocabulary (CPV) codes.
-The list of services to which the Light-Touch Regime applies is set out in Annex XIV of Directive 2014/24/EU.
-This regime allows for significantly fewer procedural limitations and only applies to services contracts valued over €750,000 (£615,278 in the UK).
+The list of services to which the regime applies is set out in Annex XIV of Directive 2014/24/EU.
+This regime, referred to in the directive as "the light regime", allows for significantly fewer procedural limitations and only applies to services contracts valued over €750,000 (£615,278 in the UK).